-Keep a family Bible in your home, easy accessible to all.
-Children need to hear you read it.
+Keep a family Bible in your home.
+Children need to see you read it and hear you read it to them.

 Encourage your children to ask questions about the life of Jesus Christ.
-If children learn who Jesus is, how He died for them, what the Bible teaches, they will make the right decisions in their future life.
+If children learn who Jesus is, how He died for them, what the Bible teaches, then they will make the right decisions.

 Return from Catholic Bible Online to Home Page